yassinebenaid/bunster/README.md

 your scripts everytime you run them.

 > [!WARNING]
 > This project is in its early phase of development and is not yet ready for production.
 Not all features are implemented yet.
-But, plenty of them are.[see what features are features so far](https://bunster.netlify.app/supported-features.html) such as simple command invokation, redirections, environment variables and more.
+But, plenty of them are. [see what features are features so far](https://bunster.netlify.app/supported-features.html).

 ### Versionning
 **Bunster** follows [SemVer](https://semver.org/) system for release versionning.
 On each `v0.x.0` release, You would expect adding support for new features (can be new shell feature, improvement in the build process, some custom features ...etc.) .
 On each `v0.N.x` release, you would expect bug fixes and documentation enhancments.